 This means, that the user still has to define the lower boundary temperature via the T\Lower\Boundary\Condition-grid even if the constant heat flux method has been chosen.
 Note that the T\Lower\Boundary\Condition-grid or the default global boundary temperature settings are only used at the very first model time step if the boundary condition method is set to use the constant heat flux (i.e. if a HeatFlux\Lower\Boundary\Condition-grid is found).
-This implies that the initial temperature and n-factor) experiences seasonality.

-When starting WaSiM with initialization from formerly stored grids, the temperatures are read in as conditions strongly depend on the model start date, since the upper boundary conditions (air
+This implies that the initial conditions strongly depend on the model start date, since the upper boundary conditions (air